aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/01-initialization.md

     account = _account;
   }

-  /// @notice Initializes the plugin when the update from v1.0 to v1.1 is applied.
+  /// @notice Initializes the plugin when the update from build 1 to build 2 is applied.
-  /// @dev The initialization of `SimpleStorageBuild0` has already happened. function initializeFromBuild0(IDAO _dao, address _account) external reinitializer(2) {
+  /// @dev The initialization of `SimpleStorageBuild1` has already happened. function initializeFromBuild1(IDAO _dao, address _account) external reinitializer(2) {
     account = _account;
   }
 }